dwmkerr/angular-modal-service/README.md

 When you create the modal, the Angular Modal Service will add both of these elements to the page, then pass the elements to you as a jQuery selector.
-When you call bootstrap's `modal` function on it, it will try and make both elements into a modal:
+When you call bootstrap's `modal` function on it, like this:

 ```js
 modal.element.modal();
 ```

+It will try and make both elements into a modal.
+This means both elements will get a backdrop.
 In this case, either remove the extra elements, or find the specific element you need from the provided `modal.element` property.